vnerd1/css-exercises/README.md

 # CSS Exercises
+this is my fork of the odin project i used to practice connecting a CSS file to the HTML file using internal external and inline methods, styling HTML elements by changing background colors f,fontsizes and types and understanding classes and IDs and CSS specificity and hierarchy.

 These exercises consist of a series of CSS-related tasks intended to complement the HTML and CSS content on The Odin Project (TOP).
 They should only be completed when instructed during the course of the curriculum.